niaid/UMI-pacbio-pipeline/README.md

 ## Requirements

 ## Citing UMI-pacbio-pipeline
-If you use TreeCluster in your work, please cite:
+If you use UMI-pacbio-pipeline in your work, please cite:

 	XXXX